odelevingne/unipop/README.md

 One future consideration is to customize access for each university, as some universities are smaller and lack critical mass for unipop to be successful.

+We could also use the existing framework to extend the site for use by companies or schools.

 Item display page
 ---
 <!-- getagging here.
 Stef, Steve? -->